Why endometriosis destroys marriages?

 Endometriosis affects not only the person who has it but also their spouse.
-People often forget that for every chronically ill person there is an army of partners who support them.
+People often forget that for every chronically ill person, there is an army of partners who support them.
 So, by asking why endometriosis destroys marriages, my answer is simple – it’s very complex.

-Endometriosis in marriage and divorce.
+Endometriosis in marriage.

 Endometriosis brings a risk of infertility.
 Endometriosis doesn’t always cause infertility, there is a risk, although the cause is not fully yet established.
 Even with severe endometriosis, natural conception is possible.
 On average 60-70% of women with endometriosis can get pregnant.